Join la mèche

 Your favourite landscape?

-Lake Geneva and if possible with the people I love out front.
+Lake Geneva and, if possible, with the people I love out front.

-What kind of pollution do you dislike?
+What pollution can’t you stand?

-People who talk about nothing.
+People who talk for nothing.

-What solutions for the planet are you most looking forward to?
+What solutions for the planet are you most looking forward to ?

 Meat.